 A half a year passed by like a lightning storm.
-The boys had grown closer in the half a year, almost inseparable.
-Their father's began to take them to the castle to play hide and go seek with the King's stubbornly snobby thirteen year old son.
-The two would always be forced into losing as the prince knew the castle and all its nooks and crannies.
+The boys had grown closer in the time that passed, almost inseparable.
+Their father's began to take them to the castle to play hide and go seek with the King's daughter Yvonne.
+She was about five years than them.
+The two would always be forced into losing as the princess knew the castle with all its nooks and crannies.
 Galloway and Padraig had ruled out most of the castle for this game all they had left to search was the library.
 Padraig lifted chairs and moved aside tables as an out of place book caught Galloway's eye.
 He walked over sweeping his blonde hair out of his face.
 He felt the spine of the book as Padraig stood closely behind him.
 Galloway pushed the book fully onto the bookcase.
 Clicking noises could be heard from beyond the wall.
 Galloway jumped back as the bookcase swung open.
 Padraig caught him and stopped him from falling onto the ground.
 Cobwebs snapped as the void behind the bookcase grew.
-Galloway let Padraig lead the way with a lantern down a spiral staircase staying right behind him with a hand on his back.

-To keep them from causing any more mischief their father's put them to work at the King's stables.
-This took up a good chunk of their day from then on out, they would work a hard day cleaning and tending to the horses as well as the riders that came and went.
+To keep themselves from causing any more mischief they asked their father's to put them to work at the King's stables.
+This took up a good chunk of their day from then on out.
+They would work a hard day cleaning, tending to the horses as well as the riders that came and went.